malinjr07/malinjr07/migration-task.md

 ## Components (src/components/)

+Components are listed in alphabetical order for better organization and tracking.

 - [x] `src/components/404/404.js` → `src/components/404/index.tsx`

-  - Created new file `src/components/404/index.tsx` with TypeScript types
+  - Create new file `src/components/404/index.tsx` and copy content from `404.js`
-  - Added comprehensive props interface with JSDoc comments
-  - Created `src/types/components/404.d.ts` for type declarations
+  - Create `src/types/components/404.d.ts` for component props
-  - Added responsive CSS with proper scoping
-  - Improved accessibility with ARIA attributes and semantic HTML
-  - Added smooth scrolling behavior with proper TypeScript types
+  - Add proper props typing using TypeScript types
-  - Maintained existing styling without modifications
-  - Added support for custom content and styling through props
-  - Improved type safety with proper event handling
+  - Ensure style imports use `import './404.css'`
+  - Update router file imports `src/main-component/router/index.tsx` to use TypeScript `src/components/404/index.tsx` path
+  - Delete `404.js` after successful migration

+- [ ] `src/components/about2/about2.js` → `src/components/about2/index.tsx`

+  - Create new file `src/components/about2/index.tsx` and copy content from `about2.js`
+  - Create `src/types/components/about2.d.ts` for:
+    - About content data types
+    - Component props types
+  - Type all props and state
+  - Add proper types for any animations or effects
+  - Delete `about2.js` after successful migration

+- [ ] `src/components/about4/about4.js` → `src/components/about4/index.tsx`

+  - Create new file `src/components/about4/index.tsx` and copy content from `about4.js`
+  - Create `src/types/components/about4.d.ts` for:
+    - About content data types
+    - Component props types
+  - Type all props and state
+  - Add proper types for any animations or effects
+  - Delete `about4.js` after successful migration

 - [x] `src/components/BlogDetails/BlogSingle.js` → `src/components/BlogDetails/index.tsx`